Rook matroids and log-concavity of $P$-Eulerian polynomials: Preliminaries

 By a \defin{non-attacking} placement of rooks on a board, we mean a configuration of rooks where no two rooks can take each other in the sense of chess.
-More formally, a non-attacking rook placement $\rho$ on a board $B$ is a subset of $B$ no two cells of which share a row or column index.
+More formally, a non-attacking rook placement $\rho$ on a board $B$ is a subset of $B$, no two cells of which share a row or column index.
 Two rooks in a non-attacking rook placement form a \defin{nesting} if one rook lies South-East of another.
 Hereafter, a \defin{non-nesting rook placement} (or just rook placement, when it is clear that the setting is a non-nesting one) on a board $B$ is a non-attacking rook placement such that no pair of rooks forms a nesting.
+It is straightforward to see that a non-attacking rook placement on $B$ corresponds to a matching of the graph $\Gamma_{B}$.

-We will frequently move between the settings of non-nesting rook placements and Dyck paths in a skew shape.
-A \defin{Dyck path} in a skew shape $\lambda /\mu$ is a lattice path starting from the Southwest corner of $\lambda/\mu$ and terminating at the Northeast corner of $\lambda/\mu$ that consists only of North and East steps.
+We will frequently move between the settings of non-nesting rook placements and lattice paths in a skew shape.
+By such a lattice path, we mean a path starting from the Southwest corner of $\lambda/\mu$ and terminating at the Northeast corner of $\lambda/\mu$ that consists only of North and East steps.
 Examples can be found in Section~\ref{subsection:lattice_path_matroids}.

 \begin{example} From left to right below is a board, a nesting rook placement and a non-nesting rook placement.

 \end{example}

 We denote the set of non-nesting rook placements on a skew shape $\lambda/\mu$ by $\defin{\NN_{\lambda /\mu}}$ and define the generating polynomial of its $k$-subsets as follows.